-3. Board Meetings - Notice, Agenda and Materials.
+2. Board Meetings - Notice, Agenda and Materials.

-The Corporate Secretary shall send the notice of the meeting to all Directors in accordance with the manner of giving notice as provided in the By-Laws or by board resolution.
-Notice of meetings may be sent to all directors through electronic mail, messaging service or such other manner as may be provided in the By-Laws or by board resolution.
+The Corporate Secretary shall send the notice of the meeting to all Directors in accordance with the manner of giving notice as provided in the bylaws or by board resolution.
+Notice of meetings may be sent to all directors through electronic mail, messaging service or such other manner as may be provided in the bylaws of by board resolution.
 The notice of meetings shall include the following information:

-a.
-The date, time, and place of the meeting;

-b.
-The agenda of the meeting;

-c.
-All pertinent materials for discussion which shall be numbered and marked in such manner that the director can easily follow and participate in the meeting;

-d.
-That a director may participate via remote communication;

-e.
-Contact information of the Corporate Secretary or office staff whom the director may communicate;

-f.
-When the meeting is for the election of directors or officers, the requirements and procedure for nomination and election;

-g.
-The fact that there will be a visual and/or audio recording of the meeting; and, h.
+- a.
+The date, time, and place of the meeting; - b.
+The agenda of the meeting; - c.
+All pertinent materials for discussion which shall be numbered and marked in such manner that the director can easily follow and participate in the meeting; - d.
+That a director may participate via remote communication; - e.
+Contact information of the Corporate Secretary or office staff whom the director may communicate: - f.
+When the meeting is for the election of directors or officers, the requirements and procedure for nomination and election; - g.
+The fact that there will be a visual and/or audio recording of the meeting; and, - h.
 Other instructions to facilitate participation in the meeting through remote communications.

-The agenda and information package for each board and committee meeting should be sent to each director in hard or electronic copy at least five (5) business days in advance, whenever possible and appropriate.
+The agenda and information package for each board and committee meeting should be sent to each director in hard or electronic copy at least 5 business days in advance, whenever possible and appropriate.

-- 4. Directors' access to Senior Officers and Advisors.
+- 3. Directors' access to Senior Officers and Advisers.
 Group Heads will be invited to attend the regular meetings of the Board.
-Other senior officers may be invited to Board meetings to provide inputs on specific board agenda items, as the need arises.
-Directors should be afforded free and unrestricted access to senior management.
-The Office of the Corporate Secretary may arrange meetings with senior officers of the Bank, at the request of any director.
-The Bank will continue to engage advisors to the Board and its sub-Committees to provide independent counsel and resources as necessary. - 5.
-Interlocking Positions / Multiple Board Seats.
-Interlocking positions of directors and officers shall be governed by the Bank's Policy on Interlocking Positions, in compliance with applicable circulars/issuances of the BSP and the SEC.

-Independent and Non- Executive Directors may concurrently serve in Boards of other publiclylisted companies as director provided it will not exceed a maximum of five (5) PLCs, including PLCs within the BDO Group.
+Other senior officers will be invited to Board meetings to provide inputs on specific board agenda items, as the need arises.
+The Directors have free and unrestricted access to senior management and the Corporate Secretary's Office may arrange meetings with senior officers of the Bank, at the request of any director.
+The Bank will continue to engage advisers to the Board and its sub-Committees to provide independent counsel and resources as necessary. - 4.
+Multiple Board Seats.
+Independent and Non-Executive Directors may concurrently serve in Boards of other publicly-listed corporations provided it will not exceed a maximum of 5 companies including BDO Unibank and its listed subsidiaries.
 This limit does not apply to Executive Directors.
 Provided further that the capacity of a director to devote quality time and attention in performing his duties and responsibilities is not compromised.
-(Recommendation 4.2 and 4.3, SEC CCG)
+He/She must notify the Board before accepting a directorship in another company.
+(Recommendation 4.2 and 4.3, SEC CCG) - 5.
+Confidentiality.

-6. Confidentiality.
 It is important that directors respect the sensitivity of information received during their service as a director.
 As such, they are expected to maintain confidentiality of this information at all times.